humanumbrella/humanumbrella.github.io/_posts/2018-12-21-script-for-new-post.markdown

 ---
 OK cool, that seems to work now.

-So, I'm using the basic terminal in Ubuntu, haven't installed anything extra.
-So - in my case, I wanted to add a function to my ~/.bashrc so that I can call it to make a new post instead of copy-pasting the post and changing all of the variables, especially the datetime.
+So, I'm using the basic Terminal in Ubuntu 18.10 as I haven't installed anything extra or fancier.
+I wanted to add a function to my ~/.bashrc so that I can call it to make a new post instead of copy-pasting the post and changing all of the variables each time, especially the datetime.